mrzamaniiii/UWB-Vehicle-Localization/README.md

 # 🚗 UWB-Based Vehicle Localization using TDoA & AoA

-This MATLAB project implements and compares multiple 2D localization algorithms using Ultra-Wideband (UWB) signals — specifically Time Difference of Arrival (TDoA) and Angle of Arrival (AoA) — to estimate a vehicle’s position in a racetrack environment.
+This project implements and compares multiple 2D localization algorithms using Ultra-Wideband (UWB) signals — specifically Time Difference of Arrival (TDoA) and Angle of Arrival (AoA) — to estimate a vehicle’s position in a racetrack environment.

----

 ## Overview